dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

 You now have a basic k8s cluster running with:
 * 3x rpi4.4gb.arm64 Control Plane nodes
+  * Cilium in Strict Mode as the CNI
 * Floating VIPs for easy k8s Control Plane access
   * 192.168.77.2 on the SERVERS VLAN
   * 192.168.77.130 on the SERVERS_STAGING VLAN